 Bridges standing on support of timber, finally collapse

-- Then Roads and Buildings Minister Tummala Nageswar Rao had laid the foundation stone for the construction of a kilometer long bridge connecting Muttaram mandal of Peddapalli district and Garbhillapalli villages of Jayashankar Bhupalapalli district in 2016
+Then Roads and Buildings Minister Tummala Nageswar Rao had laid the foundation stone for the construction of a kilometer long bridge connecting Muttaram mandal of Peddapalli district and Garbhillapalli villages of Jayashankar Bhupalapalli district on August 4, 2016

-The supporting timbers were destroyed by the torrential flow of two years of heavy floods in the Maneru River

-- During the construction of the bridge, as the construction materials were damaged by heavy floods, two years ago, the contractor placed pieces of wood on the piers to prevent them from collapsing while connecting the girders

 Peddapalli: In a strange manner, underconstruction bridges on the Manair River to connect remote tribal areas in the two districts are collapsing successively causing problems to the people.